d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 ## Summary

 By now we are starting to get some experience with solving linear regression and classification problems.
 With it, we have reached what would arguably be the state of the art of 1960-1970s of statistical modeling.
-We are able to solve basic problems efficiently, albeit not quite so well and not quite so elegantly.
-The next chapter will introduce nonlinear models, but before we do so, we need more practice in operating deep learing frameworks efficiently.
+In the next section, we'll show you how leverage deep learning frameworks to implement this model much more efficiently.

 ## Exercises